Teaching Our Children About Honesty Through the Prophetic Model | SoundVision.com

 7. His friends were also honest

-When the Messenger of Allah, peace and blessings be upon him, came to Medina, the people rushed toward him, and it was said, “The Messenger of Allah has come!”
+When the Messenger of Allah, may Allah send peace and blessings upon him, came to Medina, the people rushed toward him, and it was said, “The Messenger of Allah has come!”
 I went along with the people to see him and when I looked at the face of the Prophet, I realized that his face was not the face of a liar.
 The first thing the Prophet said was this, “O people, spread peace, feed the hungry, and pray at night when people are sleeping.
 You will enter Paradise in peace.”
 (Sunan al-Tirmidhi 2485)

 Notice his words: “his face was not the face of a liar.”
 Honesty radiates from within; it refines the heart and reflects outwardly in a person’s demeanor.
 Teaching our children that truthfulness brings spiritual beauty helps them understand that honesty is a source of blessings.
 In due course, the greatest lesson in honesty a child can learn comes not from lectures, but from example.
 When parents and educators consistently embody the prophetic model of truthfulness by speaking sincerely, keeping promises, and treating others with honor, children naturally aspire to do the same.
 After all, we are their first and most influential role models after the Prophet Muhammad, peace and blessings be upon him, al-Amin.